L3MON4D3/LuaSnip/DOC.md

 - `indentstring`: `string`, will be used to indent the nodes inside this `snippetNode`.
-  All occurences of `"$PARENT_INDENT"` are replaced with the actual indent of the parent.
+  All occurrences of `"$PARENT_INDENT"` are replaced with the actual indent of the parent.

 # DynamicNode